I naturally categorize miles and points into two groups:

 Still, I’ll almost always be happy when folks come to my Award Booking Service with a stash of United miles.

 Since Ultimate Rewards transfer 1:1 instantly to United miles, Ultimate Rewards are at least as useful as United miles.
-With the added flexibility of transferring to niche programs like British Airways, Virgin Atlantic, Southwest, and Korean plus hotel programs, Ultimate Rewards are the second most flexible currency overall.
+With the added flexibility of transferring to niche programs like British Airways, Singapore, Virgin Atlantic, Southwest, and Korean plus hotel programs, Ultimate Rewards are the second most flexible currency overall.

 Starwood Preferred Guest Starpoints

-There are two drawbacks with Starpoints:
+The big drawbacks with Starpoints:

 - Most transfers take days.